-Yes.
-The state operates an additional dispute resolution process b.
+• Yes.
+The State operates an additional dispute resolution process b.
 Description of Additional Dispute Resolution Process.
-Describe the additional dispute resolution process, including: (a) the state agency that operates the process; (b) the nature of the process (i.e., procedures and timeframes), including the types of disputes addressed through the process; and, (c) how the right to a Medicaid Fair Hearing is preserved when a participant elects to make use of the process: State laws, regulations, and policies referenced in the description are available to CMS upon request through the operating or Medicaid agency.
+Describe the additional dispute resolution process, including: (a) the State agency that operates the process; (b) the nature of the process (i.e., procedures and timeframes), including the types of disputes addressed through the process; and, (c) how the right to a Medicaid Fair Hearing is preserved when a participant elects to make use of the process: State laws, regulations, and policies referenced in the description are available to CMS upon request through the operating or Medicaid agency.

+Appendix F: Participant-Rights

-plication for 1915(c) HCBS Waiver: Draft MO.004.04.04 - Jul 30, 2021 Page 107 of 164 ppendix F: Participant-Rights Appendix F-3: State Grievance/Complaint System a.
+Appendix F-3: State Grievance/Complaint System

+- a.
 Operation of Grievance/Complaint System.
-Select one: No. This Appendix does not apply Yes.
-The state operates a grievance/complaint system that affords participants the grievances or complaints concerning the provision of services under this waiver e opportunity to register b.
+Select one: - No. This Appendix does not apply - Yes.
+The State operates a grievance/complaint system that affords participants the opportunity to register grievances or complaints concerning the provision of services under this waiver - b.
 Operational Responsibility.
-Specify the state agency that is responsible for the operation system: of the grievance/complaint c.
+Specify the State agency that is responsible for the operation of the grievance/complaint system: - c.
 Description of System.
-Describe the grievance/complaint system, including: (a) the types participants may register; (b) the process and timelines for addressing grievances/complain are used to resolve grievances/complaints.
-State laws, regulations, and policies referenced to CMS upon request through the Medicaid agency or the operating agency (if applicable). ts; and, (c) the mechanisms that opendix G: Participant Safeguards Appendix G-1: Response to Critical Events or Incidents a.
+Describe the grievance/complaint system, including: (a) the types of grievances/complaints that participants may register; (b) the process and timelines for addressing grievances/complaints; and, (c) the mechanisms that are used to resolve grievances/complaints.
+State laws, regulations, and policies referenced in the description are available to CMS upon request through the Medicaid agency or the operating agency (if applicable).

+Appendix G-1: Response to Critical Events or Incidents

+- a.
 Critical Event or Incident Reporting and Management Process.
-Indicate whether the st Incident Reporting and Management Process that enables the state to collect information of the waiver program.
-Select one: Yes.
-The state operates a Critical Event or Incident Reporting and Management $through\ e)$ Process (complete Items b No. This Appendix does not apply (do not complete Items b through e) If the state does not operate a Critical Event or Incident Reporting and Management P the state uses to elicit information on the health and welfare of individuals served thro b.
+Indicate whether the State operates Critical Event or Incident Reporting and Management Process that enables the State to collect information on sentinel events occurring in the waiver program.
+Select one: - Yes.
+The State operates a Critical Event or Incident Reporting and Management Process (complete Items b through e) - No. This Appendix does not apply (do not complete Items b through e)

+If the State does not operate a Critical Event or Incident Reporting and Management Process, describe the process that the State uses to elicit information on the health and welfare of individuals served through the program.

+b.
 State Critical Event or Incident Reporting Requirements.
-Specify the types of critical e events or incidents (including alleged abuse, neglect and exploitation) that the state requires to be reported for review and b.
-State Critical Event or Incident Reporting Requirements.
-Specify the types of critical events or incidents (including alleged abuse, neglect and exploitation) that the state requires to be reported for review and follow-up action by an appropriate authority, the individuals and/or entities that are required to report such events and incidents and the timelines for reporting.
+Specify the types of critical events or incidents (including alleged abuse, neglect and exploitation) that the State requires to be reported for review and follow-up action by an appropriate authority, the individuals and/or entities that are required to report such events and incidents and the timelines for reporting.
 State laws, regulations, and policies that are referenced are available to CMS upon request through the Medicaid agency or the operating agency (if applicable).